replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 ## About Private Registries

-Air gapped networks must have a Docker image registry that is available inside the network.  rewrites the application image names in all application manifests to read from the on-premises registry, and it re-tags and pushes the images to the on-premises registry.
+Air gapped networks must have a Docker image registry that is available inside the network.
+KOTS rewrites the application image names in all application manifests to read from the on-premises registry, and it re-tags and pushes the images to the on-premises registry.
 When authenticating to the registry, credentials with `push` permissions are required.

 A single application expects to use a single namespace in the Docker image registry.
 The namespace name can be any valid URL-safe string, supplied at installation time.
 A registry typically expects the namespace to exist before any images can be pushed into it.